Published by Carl Hedinger. Last Updated on October 25, 2023.

 7 minutes away from Chimney Rock Village

 Lake Lure is not even 10 minutes away from Chimney Rock, so the two towns share a lot of community and things to do.
-This gorgeous lakeside town is known for the best lake life and the mountains that surround it.
+This gorgeous lakeside town is known for the best lake life and the surrounding mountains.

 Enjoy an afternoon of boating on the lake and visit the Lake Lure Flowering Bridge, a bucket list-worthy attraction!